Ara225/console-print-statement-linter/README.md

 # Console Log Linter

-A slick extension that flags console.log, console.debug, console.error and console.warn statements with information
+A slick extension that flags console.log, console.debug, console.error and console.warn statements.
-messages (blue squiggly line).
 It also provides commands to easily remove either all console statements or all of each type.

 ## Details